eskimor/servant-subscriber/Readme.md

 ## Status

-It seems to work - it is already tested in examples/central-counter of servant-purescript.
+It seems to work - it is already tested in examples/central-counter of servant-purescript and used in production.

 Still missing:

- - Documentation, blog post.
+ - Documentation, announcement.
  - Tests

-I will now continue with my actual project which uses servant-subscriber and add the missing parts when they come along.